dorna-robotics/blog/drawing/readme.md

-In this document we will go over the setup and the capabilities of the Dorna 2 robot for drawing an image.
+In this video we will go over the setup and the capabilities of the Dorna 2 robot for drawing an image.
 Dorna 2 robot can replicate SVG file to draw an image on a given surface.
-In this experiment we use Python programming language.
+In this experiment we use Python programming language for converting the SVG file into robot commands.

 You can find the original document here on our website: https://dorna.ai/blog/dorna-drawing/